CSE237SP2021/project-weatherplans/README.md

 # cse237-project

 ## Current State
-JSON parsing is now hooked up with the command line display.
-We ran out of time and weren't able to add color or images.
+It is functional.
+JSON parsing is now hooked up with the ASCII display.
+We weren't able to implement a lot of things like specifying units, colored text, or images to match the weather.

 ### What user stories were completed this iteration?
 The program no longer dumps unformatted JSON.
 We weren't able to make the display very visually pleasing, but it is organized.